How Apple Uses Psychology to Sell the iPhone

 Prefer to watch?
 Check out the YouTube video below:

-Apple Marketing Strategies Appeal to Our Emotions
+1. Apple Appeals to Our Emotions

 When it comes to decision making, our minds don’t really care too much about logic.
 Studies show that most of our decisions are made subconsciously, driven by factors we don’t register or even understand.